Back to BlogUncategorized

 Before we look at solutions, let’s talk about the “pain” that makes a CRM necessary.
 Most Kenyan SMEs struggle with three specific bottlenecks:

-1. The “Excel Trap.”
+1. The “Excel Trap”

 Many businesses start on Excel or Google Sheets.
 It works for the first five clients.
 But as you grow, sheets become messy.
 Formulas break, data gets deleted accidentally, and you can’t easily see your business health on a mobile phone while you’re out meeting clients.